naviud/playframework-log-tracker/readme.md

     }
 }
 ```
 This is an abstract class and you need to place your logic in the `doCall()` method.
-Its' return type will depends on the type which declares in the `LogTrackerEnabledTask`.
+Its' return type depends on the type which is declared in the `LogTrackerEnabledTask`.

 ### &#x1F535; Extend the LogTrackerRunnable

 This facilitates to track logs when `Runnable` tasks are being used to offload tasks.
-If `Runnable` tasks are in use in your code, you need to use `LogTrackerRunnable` instead of them.
+If `Runnable` tasks are in use in your code, you need to use `LogTrackerRunnable` instead.

 ```Java
 public class MyRunnableTask extends LogTrackerRunnable {